 Consider retirement planning: a withdrawal from a TFSA is not taxed, whereas the full amount of an RSP or RIF withdrawal is added to your income.
 This makes a TFSA an ideal complement to your RSP, particularly when it comes to addressing lump sum needs in retirement.

-If you do not require TFSA money for at least 7 years, a more balanced investment approach may be more profitable.
-A retirement savings may be more effectively accumulated through a TFSA in some situations.
+If you don't need TFSA money for at least 7 years, a more balanced investment approach may be more profitable.
+Saving for retirement may be more effectively accumulated through a TFSA in some situations.

 How efficient is your TFSA savings account?